Welcome!

 To access all of our guides in another language, simply download the Google Translate browser extension.

 The Global Shapers Community’s mission is to develop youth leaders, accelerate youth action and amplify youth voices.
 Together, our activities ensure that young people play an influential role in shaping the future.
-Find out more about the impact driven by the community in our latest Impact Report.
+Find out more about the impact driven by the community in our latest report: Youth Pulse 2026: Insights From the Next Generation for a Changing World.

-- Curatorship and Elections: What are the roles of Curators, Vice-Curators, and Impact Officers, and how are hub elections conducted?
+- Curatorship and Elections: What are the Curatorship roles and how are Hub elections conducted?

-- Membership Benefits: What are the opportunities available for Global Shapers?
+- Membership Opportunities: What are the opportunities available for Global Shapers?

 - Forum Meetings and Logistics: How to apply to Forum events and manage visa and logistics?